MatthewTitmas/A-Program-a-Day/README.md

-# A program a day
+# Day 72
-The programs created for my "A Program a Day" challenge.
-Follow along at https://www.tumblr.com/blog/mtitmas
+The source code for my project that shows how a plinko board causes a normal distribution when the locations of the balls final positions are counted.
+Created in processing